JOHN 13-18. THE CONTEXT

 “for the words (rhemata) which you have given me I have given to them” (v.
 8a).
 Note the difference between “word” singular (logos) in verse 6 and “words” plural (rhemata) in verse 8.
 Logos (singular) and rhemata (plural) are two different words with significantly different meanings.

 • Logos is important in this Gospel.
 Jesus is Logos—Word—the revelation of God.
 “In the beginning was the Word (logos), and the Word (logos) was with God, and the Word (logos) was God” (1:1).

 • Rhemata is a different word.
 Earlier we heard, “In the beginning was the Word” (logos) (1:1).
 Jesus is the Word of God––the one who embodies all that the Father intended to communicate to humankind.
 The word used in this verse, rhemata, has to do with spoken words.
 These rhemata (words) are Christ’s teachings, which he has embedded in his disciples’ hearts.

 “and they have believed that you sent me” (v.
 8c).
 Jesus establishes the chain of custody by which God’s words are transmitted.
 The words came from the Father, who gave them to the Son, who in turn gave them to the disciples.
 These disciples have not rejected these words, but have “received” them (v.
 8b).
-They have been receptive to the words that Jesus gave them, because they believed that Jesus was sent by the Father.
-It follows that Jesus’ words are trustworthy.
+They are receptive to the words that Jesus gives them, because they believe that Jesus was sent by the Father.
+If Jesus is truly sent by the Father, it follows that his words are trustworthy.